 Services, on the other hand are intangible.
 You can’t touch them or own them.
-They are an experience that you get from a person or business.
-The outcomes of the service can be tangible – a new haircut or an insurance document, for example – but the service itself, you can’t actually touch.
+They’re an experience that you get from a person or business.
+The outcomes of the service can be tangible – a new haircut or an insurance document, for example.
+But the service itself, you can’t actually touch.

 It’s unique to you only for the time it happens, which means it’s inherently perishable.
 When the service experience is “done”, it goes away.
-You no longer own it, unless you pay for a repeat of the service.
+You no longer own it, unless you pay for it again.

 This all makes sense to “normal” people.

-Now some marketers like to argue that services like those we’ve mentioned – haircuts and insurance for example – are technically products if you take a broader view of products as “what the customer buys”.
+But some marketers like to argue services like those we’ve mentioned – haircuts and insurance for example – are products too.
+But only if you take a broader view of products as “what the customer buys”.

 It’s a fair argument.
 But, it’s really only marketers who think that way.
 Real people think of products as things they can see and touch.
-So, when you look at services, and in particular digital services, it helps to have some additional ways to clarify those differences..
+So, when you look at services, especially digital services, it helps to have extra ways to clarify the differences.

 The 7Ps of Marketing Services

-So, that’s why we like the 7Ps model when we look at marketing services.
+So, that’s why we like the 7Ps model for planning marketing services.
 We like it because it doesn’t replace the original 4Ps.
 It evolves it with three more Ps – people, process and physical evidence / location.
-These help clarify the differences that come with services, because they cover areas like intangibility, ownership and perishability.
+These pull out what’s different about providing services.

 Many businesses struggle to articulate a clear “product” using the original 4Ps definition of product – something tangible that’s owned.

 Think about services like banking, travel and insurance, for example.
 Think about personal services like hairdressing or medical treatments.
-Their products are experiences.
-These extra 3Ps give those businesses a way to articulate the experience in a much clearer way.
+Their “products” are experiences.
+These extra 3Ps give those businesses a way to plan the experience in a much clearer way.

 So, this could be as simple as the staff uniform and the “do you want fries with that?” experience of your average fast-food joint.

-Think about car sales or real estate for example.
-If you’re the marketing lead in those categories, the style, tone and appearance of the sales team who talk to customers is hugely important.
+Think about categories where you need skilled customer-facing sales teams.
+Car sales or real estate for example.
+In those categories, the style, tone and appearance of that team is going to be a big part of your marketing mix.

-And even if your sales team never meet the customer face to face – let’s say insurance businesses for example who mainly work on the phone or on email – there’s still a large people element to what you need to do to win over customers and build your brand.
+Even if you don’t deal with the customer face to face (say insurance selling by phone or email for example), there’s still a large people element to winning over customers and building your brand.

-And the standard view of “Product” from the 4Ps, stuff you make and put in a box, doesn’t automatically trigger these sorts of thoughts, does it?
+And the standard view of “product” from the 4Ps, stuff you make and put in a box, doesn’t make you think “people”, does it?

 Similarly, setting standard ways to deliver a service is important.
 We expect certain ways of working when we try to transfer money through our bank, book plane tickets or shop online.